graphile/worker/README.md

 - Standalone and embedded modes
 - Designed to be used both from JavaScript or directly in the database
 - Easy to test (recommended: `runTaskListOnce` util)
-- Low latency (under 2ms from task schedule to execution, uses `LISTEN`/`NOTIFY` to be informed of jobs as they're inserted)
+- Low latency (typically under 3ms from task schedule to execution, uses `LISTEN`/`NOTIFY` to be informed of jobs as they're inserted)
 - High performance (uses `SKIP LOCKED` to find jobs to execute, resulting in faster fetches)
 - Small tasks (uses explicit task names / payloads resulting in minimal serialisation/deserialisation overhead)
 - Parallel by default